E-commerce Website vs Mobile App: What Does Your Business Need in 2026?

 Limitations of a Mobile App

-- Higher development and maintenance cost: Building and maintaining separate iOS and Android apps, or even a cross-platform app using Flutter or React Native, is more expensive than a website.
-Ongoing costs include app store fees, device-specific testing, OS update compatibility, and separate QA processes.
+- Higher development and maintenance cost: Building and maintaining separate iOS and Android apps, or even a cross-platform app using Flutter or React Native, costs more than a website.
+Ongoing costs include app store fees, device-specific testing, and OS update compatibility.

-- App install friction: Every step in the install process, from clicking "Install" to waiting for the download to opening the app to signing up, loses users.
-Industry data suggests that 20 to 30 percent of users abandon the process before completing their first action in the app.
-This is the app's biggest weakness for customer acquisition.
+- App install friction: Every step, from tapping "Install" to waiting for the download to signing up, loses users.
+Industry data suggests 20 to 30 percent of users abandon the process before their first action in the app.
+This is the app's biggest weakness for new customer acquisition.

-- No organic search traffic: Apps do not appear in Google search results for product queries.
-App Store Optimization helps with discovery within app stores, but this is a fundamentally different and smaller acquisition channel than web search.
+- No organic search traffic: Apps don't appear in Google search results for product queries.
+App Store Optimization helps with discovery inside app stores, but it's a smaller, different acquisition channel than web search.

-- Storage concerns: Entry-level smartphones in India often have 32 GB of storage, of which the system and pre-installed apps consume a significant portion.
-Users regularly uninstall apps to free space.
-If your app is large or infrequently used, it is at risk of being deleted.
+- Storage concerns: Entry-level smartphones in India often have just 32 GB of storage, much of it already used by the system and pre-installed apps.
+Users regularly delete apps to free space, especially large or rarely used ones.

-- App store dependencies: Both Apple and Google can change their policies, reject updates, or even remove apps.
-Apple charges a 30 percent commission on in-app purchases, which can impact margins for digital goods.
+- App store dependencies: Apple and Google can change their policies, reject updates, or even remove apps.
+Apple also charges a 30 percent commission on in-app purchases, which can hurt margins on digital goods.

 Conversion Rate Comparison: The Numbers That Matter